top of page

 Using deductive reasoning

 For obvious reasons, I cannot simply cite a random verse to say "Yes, animals go to Heaven".
-But when it comes to studying scripture, deductive reasoning is both valid, and is even exemplified by none other than Christ Himself.
+But when it comes to studying Scripture, deductive reasoning is both valid, and is even exemplified by none other than Christ Himself.
 In Matthew 22:23-33, Jesus uses deductive reasoning to show the folly of the Sadducees, who coincidentally questioned Him on the afterlife.
 This shows that we can use deductive reasoning on such topics.

 Furthermore, regardless of our position, we do have to use deductive reasoning to reach it, as once again, there is no explicit answer.
 The Bible neither says they do, or they don't, go to Heaven, and so those who say animals do not go to Heaven are equally required to use deductive reasoning (though in my admittedly biased opinion, theirs is significantly weaker).
 Even if we refuse to take a position, which is actually very wise, there is a correct answer.
 Furthermore, it is a yes or no question; the third law of logic (law of excluded middle) therefore demands that one side has to be correct.
 Thus, it all comes down to whose deductive reasoning is stronger?